 The Weekend Warrior Bass Series (WWBS) is designed for the beginner or average fisherman.
 With eligibility requirements on who can fish a WWBS event, anglers can fish an event knowing that they are not competing against professional anglers or guides.The entry fee is $240 per team and events are held on the lakes that are closer to home.
 The payback is 1 place for every 4 entries and the top 2 biggest fish.
 There is not a membership fee.
 The tournaments in Lake Havasu City are all held out of Windsor State Park.
 Early registration typically runs 4-6pm the Friday before the event at Anderson Toyota of Lake Havasu.

 Contact Information: 928.208.3258

-Traveling teams that fish three events in each region will also qualify to fish the championship in each region.
+Traveling teams that fish three events in each region (Havasu and Arizona) will qualify to fish the championship in each region.

 The Weekend Warrior Bass Series here in after known as the (WWBS) is designed for the entry level or average fisherman that works a full time job but still enjoys the thrill of competition.
 We want people to be able to have an enjoyable day on the water knowing they are not fishing against a professional angler.

 These rules and regulations are the official rules of the WWBS.
 These rules are subject to change at any time without notice.
 It is the responsibility of each competitor to read and understand these rules.
 By entering into a WWBS event you agree to abide by all of the rules and criteria set forth below.
 Furthermore you agree that the tournament director or his representative have the final decision in all matters related to the tournament and its outcome.

 Should a protest for eligibility occur the tournament director will withhold any winnings while an investigation into the eligibility of the protested angler takes place.
 It is each angler’s responsibility to know and understand the eligibility requirements of any WWBS event prior to entering that event.